abclassic/SiteSharp/README.md

 * Settings page allows the url to be set / changed
 * Multiple windows will "snap" together and can be moved as a group.
 Hold the shift key to unsnap a window.

+Note that the Release configuration uses ILMerge to create a single executable (Debug doesn't).

 License: MIT